0xbinder/0xbinder.github.io/content/posts/cyber-apocalypse-2024/index.md

 %hhn: Writes 1 byte to a char*.
 ```

-we use the following code to run the exploit
+we use the following code to run the exploit by writing 4 bytes to the value of the pointer.

 ```python
 from pwn import *